malloydata/malloy/README.md

 4. **Open the samples folder in VS Code**.
 In VS Code, go to File > **Open Folder**... and select samples/duckdb.
 DuckDB is built into the extension you're ready to run these.

-5. **Start with the FAA data**.
+5. **Start with Airports in the FAA data**.
 This is a sub-sample of the NTSB Flights dataset.
 Click the "Run" code lens above any query to run it in VS Code.

 ![NjMzMTUxNzc2OTg3NTQ1NnxlYWFmYTI3NS0wZA](https://user-images.githubusercontent.com/1093458/182382114-dba0140c-86fa-443c-a11c-cd0119837481.gif)